-The High Courts of Bombay and Madras have powers similar to those of the Calcutta High Court.
+The High Courts of Bombay and Madras have powers' similar to those of the Calcutta High Court.
 The Allahabad High Court exercises no ordinary original jurisdiction except as regards criminal proceedings against European British subjects.

-There are two Chief Courts, one for the Punjab, established at Lahore in 1866; and one for Lower Burma established at Rangoon in 1900.
+There are two Chief Courts, one for the Punjab, established at Lahore in 1866; and one for Burma established at Rangoon in 1900.
 They are framed on the model of the High Courts, but they derive their authority from the Indian legislature, and are composed in each case of a chief judge and judges appointed by the Governor-General in Council.
 In each of the other provinces the place of a High Court or Chief Court is taken by one or more Judicial Commissioners who are appointed by the Government of India.

 The constitution and jurisdiction of the inferior civil courts in each province are determined by special Acts or Regulations.
-In Bengal, Eastern Bengal and Assam, and the United Provinces of Agra and Oudh, there are the following classes of civil courts, namely the court of (1) the district judge, (2) the additional judge, (3) the subordinate judge, and (4) the munsif.
+In Bengal, Bihar and Orissa and Assam, and the United Provinces of Agra and Oudh, there are the following classes of civil courts, namely, the court of (1) the district judge, (2) the additional judge, (3) the subordinate judge, and (4) the munsif.
 The jurisdiction of district judges, additional judges, and subordinate judges, extends to all original suits for the time being cognizable by civil courts.
-The jurisdiction of the munsif is ordinarily limited to suits of which the value does not exceed 1,000 rupees.
-In the Presidency towns as well as in the mofussil there are Courts of Small Causes for the trial of petty cases.
+The jurisdiction of the munsif is ordinarily limited to the suits of which the value does not exceed 1,000 rupees, and Rs.
+2,000 in special case.
+In the Presidency town as well as in the mofussil there are Courts of Small Causes for the trial of petty cases.

 Ordinarily one District and Sessions Judge is appointed to each administrative district.
-Apart from his judicial functions, original and appellate, he has administrative control over, and the distribution of business among, all other civil courts within the district.
+Apart from his judicial functions, original and appellate, he has administrative control over, and the distribution of business among all other civil courts within the district.
 For these offices, members of the Indian Civil Service or of the Provincial Civil Service alone are selected.
+A great many important questions appertaining to these and the other Services have been carefully gone into by the Public Services Commission under the presidency of Lord Islington which visited India in 1912 and 1913.

-The arrangements for the administration of justice in criminal cases by courts subordinate to the High Courts, are briefly as follows.
-In every province there is a certain number of divisions,-each division consisting of one or more districts-in each of which a court of sessions is established, presided over by a sessions judge.
-Additional, joint, and assistant sessions judges may be appointed.
+The arrangements for the administration of justice in criminal case by courts subordinate to the High Courts, are briefly as follows: In every province there is a certain divisions,-each division consisting of number of districts-in each of which a court of sessions is established, presided over by a sessions judge.
+Additional, joint, and assistant sessions judges may also be appointed.
 To each district a Magistrate called the District Magistrate is attached.
-Any number of subordinate Magistrates that may be required,-either joint magistrates, assistant magistrates, deputy magistrates or subdeputy magistrates,-are appointed in the district, subject to the general control of the District Magistrate.
+Any number of subordinate Magistrates that may be required, -either joint magistrates, assistant magistrates deputy magistrates, or sub-deputy magistrates,-are appointed in the district, subject to the general control of the District Magistrate.
 In the towns of Calcutta, Madras, and Bombay there are magistrates called Presidency Magistrates.
-In regard to the degree of power or authority in the infliction of sentences, Magistrates are divided into three classes, and they are called Magistrates of either first class powers, second class powers, or third class powers.
+In regard to the degree of power or authority in the infliction of sentences, Magistrates are divided into three classes and they are called Magistrates with either first class powers, second class powers, or third class powers.